 Introduction

 Meraki MX is an enterprise security and software-defined wide-area-network (SD-WAN) next-generation firewall appliance designed for distributed deployments.
-It is managed remotely by the Meraki dashboard and now you can manage layer 3 network rules on Meraki MX devices using Security Cloud Control Firewall Management (formerly Cisco Defense Orchestrator).
+It is managed remotely by the Meraki dashboard and now you can manage layer 3 network rules on Meraki MX devices using Firewall in Security Cloud Control (formerly Cisco Defense Orchestrator).
 See Meraki Next-Gen Firewall Technologies and Meraki product documentation for more information.
 After you onboard a Meraki device to Security Cloud Control, Security Cloud Control communicates with the Meraki dashboard to manage that device.
 Security Cloud Control does not communicate with the MX directly.
 Security Cloud Control securely transfers configuration requests to the Meraki dashboard which then applies the new configuration to the device.
 See How Does Security Cloud Control Communicate With Meraki for more information.

 Security Cloud Control helps you optimize your Meraki environment by identifying problems with objects and policies and generating possible fixes or alternative options.
 This applies to policies that are associated to both devices and templates.
 Use Security Cloud Control to: